Water & Wastewater Treatment

 The Alliance has developed a state-by-state landscape analysis of biosolids and manure land application regulations as a resource for the phosphorus management community.
 We are also collating this information with publicly available datasets to provide a graphical, online tool for scenario development purposes using the ArcGIS Story Maps platform.
 Learn more about the biosolids and manure regulatory data in our webinar on the project.

 You may also be interested in our webinars on water quality trading and wastewater treatment technologies, as well as a Phosphorus Forum talk on regulatory challenges with recycling phosphorus in organic residuals and industry efforts to establish nutrient recovery targets.

-The membership of the Sustainable Phosphorus Alliance invites organizations in the Water and Wastewater Treatment Industry to participate in our activities to further the sector goals.
+The membership of the Sustainable Phosphorus Alliance invites organizations in the Water and Wastewater Treatment Sector to participate in our activities to further the sector goals.